-This Prospectus Supplement supplements the attached Prospectus relating to the debt securities and warrants of the Government of the Republic of South Africa (the "National Government", the "South African Government", the "Republic" or "South Africa", unless references to the "Republic" or "South Africa", within any particular context, clearly indicate a reference to the sovereign state of the Republic of South Africa).
-You should read this Prospectus Supplement along with the attached Prospectus, which together constitute a prospectus within the meaning of article 5.3 of directive 2003/71/EC.
+This Prospectus Supplement supplements the attached Prospectus relating to the debt securities and warrants of the Republic of South Africa (the "Republic" or "South Africa").
+You should read this Prospectus Supplement along with the attached Prospectus, which together constitute a prospectus within the meaning of article 5 of directive 2003/71/EC.
 Both documents contain information you should consider when making your investment decision.
 Certain other documents are incorporated by reference into this Prospectus Supplement and the Prospectus.
-Please see "Documents Incorporated by

-Reference" in this Prospectus Supplement and "Incorporation of Certain Documents by Reference" in the Prospectus.
+Please see "Documents Incorporated by Reference" in this Prospectus Supplement and "Incorporation of Certain Documents by Reference" in the Prospectus.
 If the information in this Prospectus Supplement differs from the information contained in the Prospectus, you should rely on the information in this Prospectus Supplement.
-Upon listing and admission to trading of the Notes offered hereunder on the Luxembourg Stock Exchange, a Listing Prospectus Supplement (the "Listing Prospectus Supplement") will be filed with the Luxembourg Stock Exchange.
-You should read the Listing Prospectus Supplement once it becomes available on the website of the Luxembourg Stock Exchange (http://www.bourse.lu).